Tourism Management & Investment Plan (TMIP)

 Tourism Management Forum

-The Buncombe County Tourism Development Authority is hosting a Tourism Management Forum on October 23.
-Please join us as the project team presents their findings from the comprehensive assessment of the benefits and impacts of tourism in Asheville and Buncombe County, with a focus on authenticity, local economy, capacity and affordability, infrastructure and capital investment, and connectivity.
-Learn more and register here.
+The Buncombe County Tourism Development Authority hosted a Tourism Management Forum on October 23.
+The project team presented their findings from the comprehensive assessment of the benefits and impacts of tourism in Asheville and Buncombe County, with a focus on authenticity, local economy, capacity and affordability, infrastructure and capital investment, and connectivity.

 Update on the TMIP Process